Where To Buy 2022 NFL Tickets

 Depending on the team, primary market tickets are available via Ticketmaster and Seatgeek.
-For 2021, the league has expanded to nine teams for each home team, which means there are more opportunities than ever to catch football in the Fall.
 Over the last few years, many teams put their single-game tickets on sale immediately after the schedule release, which means that's a way to get tickets.
 However, the NFL has more season tickets than other leagues, which means there are some tickets that are only available via resale which is a good reason to check all sources.

-On the secondary market, TicketIQ has Fee-Free NFL tickets for all teams for the 2021 schedule, which also include a Refund Guarantee.
+On the secondary market, TicketIQ has Fee-Free NFL tickets for all teams for the 2022 season.
+Our NFL tickets also include a Refund Guarantee.
 Our Refund Guarantee states that if an event is canceled or deemed unfit for fans to attend, TicketIQ will refund ticket buyers in as soon as 15 days.
 That means that you can buy from TicketIQ worry-free.
 Customers on TicketIQ save between 15%-25% compared to other secondary market ticketing sites.

 - Arizona Cardinals